 (Port priority + Port number) – Port priority is by default 128 and port number is the switch interface number.

 All the switches in the network declare themselves root bridges and start exchanging their own BPDU.
 The BPDU with the lowest bridge ID is considered as superior.
 Now the switch receiving the superior BPDU makes changes in its own BPDU and carries forward to its neighbours.
 It changes the value of root Bridge ID with its superior BPDU bridge ID.
 This process goes on until all the switches are satisfied with which bridge has the lowest bridge ID and hence that switch will be declared as the root bridge.

 Now according to the criteria, the root ports will be selected and then the port left will be in blocking mode.

 Here is a small topology with three switches switch A (mac address-0000.0ACA7.A603), switch B(0030.F222.2794), and switch C(000A.41D5.7937) with all having default priority (32768).

 Root Bridge election –

 As all the switches have default priority therefore there is a tie on the basis of priority.
 Now, the switch with the lowest Mac address will become a root bridge.
 Here, switch A will become the root bridge as it has the lowest Mac address.
 Therefore, the ports of switch A will be in forwarding state i.e designated port.

 Root Ports Election –

-Now, the only thing left between is to find which port will be in forwarding mode and blocking mode respectively.
-Now as the link between switch B and switch C as the same cost to the root bridge therefore the switch with lowest bridge I’d will be in forwarding mode therefore switch C port will be in forwarding mode and switch B port will be in block mode.
+Now, the only thing left is to find which port will be in forwarding mode and blocking mode respectively.
+Now as the link between switch B and switch C has the same cost as the root bridge, therefore, the switch with the lowest bridge I’d be in forwarding mode therefore switch C port will be in forwarding mode and switch B port will be in block mode.